BinDruid/django-persian-pdf/README.rst

 Using this approach avoids regular overhead for parsing html tags, improving overall response time and memory usage when generating large pdf files.
-Django Persian PDF follows django class based views and base on the compiler provide 4 generic view classes.
+Django Persian PDF follows django class based views and base on the compilers provide 4 generic view classes.
 The only difference is that these classes render their associated template and return a pdf file as response.
 Just like django views you can pass queryset or make context to be used in template.
 Here are the view classes available in **django_persian_pdf**: